Learning Math Reasoning from Self-Sampled Correct and Partially-Correct Solutions: Related Work

 \section{Related Work}

-\textbf{Code language models.} Recently, there are several large language models that pre-trained on code.
-Most of these models such as CodeGPT~\cite{lu2021codexglue}, Codex~\cite{chen2021evaluating}, GPT-Neo~\citep{gpt-neo}, PolyCoder~\cite{xu2022systematic} and CodeGen~\cite{nijkamp2022conversational} use a GPT-style decoder-only architecture and are trained using the causal language modelling objective.
-Other models such as CodeT5~\cite{wang2021codet5} use encoder-decoder architecture and models such as~\cite{fried2022incoder} perform infilling of code rather than left-to-right completion.
-In our work, we use GPT-Neo as our base model, but our proposed method can be applied any of the above models.
+\textbf{Weakly-supervised semantic parsing.} Many previous work in learning semantic parsers from weak supervision follows the same process of sampling programs and maximizing the probability of the correct ones \citep{krishnamurthy2017neural,guu2017language,min2019discrete,ni2020merging}.
+Our work differs as our tasks contain one reference solution for each task as opposed to only the final answer like weakly-supervised semantic parsing tasks.
+Thus, our work leverages the reference solution for sampling and defines partial correctness based on known solutions.
+Because of the problem setup difference, we found that the conclusions in \cite{guu2017language} about loss functions do not generalize to our case.

-\textbf{Improving program synthesis with execution.} There has been works on using execution to improve neural program synthesis by either using an executor to prune the search space \cite{liang2017neural, liang2018memory, li2022competition} or conditioning the generation on a representation of the program states \cite{chen2018execution, chen2021latent, nye2021show, ellis2019write, nye2020representing}.
-However, these methods require doing decoding and execution in tandem, which greatly slows down inference.
-In contrast, our work only uses execution during training.
+\textbf{Execution-guided code generation.} Our work relates to execution-guided code generation as we leverage intermediate states of math solutions to guide the sampling process.
+In code generation literature, intermediate program execution states are used to prune the search space \citep{liang2017neural, wang2018robust, li2022competition} or condition further generation on the execution states\citep{chen2018execution, ellis2019write, nye2020representing, chen2021latent, nye2021show}.
+The key difference of these methods from ours is that they require doing both decoding and execution at inference time, while our work only uses execution during training, which reduces decoding overhead.

-\textbf{Reinforcement learning for generating programs.} As pointed out by~\cite{guu2017language}, there are parallels between our work and the reinforcement learning setting with sparse rewards for generating programs \citep{liang2017neural, liang2018memory, agarwal2019learning, simmons2018program, bunel2018leveraging}.
-Similarly, our approach of identifying partial correctness of programs is similar to partial rewards.
-But instead of discounting an entire trajectory with a low reward as in RL, with programs, we are able to truncate the program to a partially-correct program and assign it the ``full reward'', which is a main contribution of this work.
-Moreover, the application domain is different as we apply our approach to general-purpose languages such as Python with large code-LMs, while most other works test on domain-specific languages (DSLs).
+\textbf{Learning from partial reward for program synthesis.} There are parallels between multi-target learning and the reinforcement learning setting with sparse rewards for generating programs \citep{liang2017neural, liang2018memory, simmons2018program, bunel2018leveraging, agarwal2019learning}.
+Similarly, our approach of identifying partial correctness of solutions is similar to partial rewards.
+But instead of discounting an entire trajectory with a low reward as in RL, we truncate the solution to a partially-correct prefix and assign it the ``full reward'', which is a main contribution of this work.